rust-lang/wg-async/src/vision/status_quo/alan_tries_a_socket_sink.md

 ## The story

-Alan is working on a project that uses an alternative popular async framework.
-He finds the new async framework less familiar, and as he reads through their GitHub issues, he's saddened by the project maintainer's unwelcoming attitude towards their community.
-He asks his teammates if they can switch to the one he's more familiar with and feels more welcome in, but the teammates are understandably resistant to changing something that important just for one feature.
-So, he works hard to find workarounds to accomplish his team's goals.
+Alan is working on a project that uses async-std.
+He has worked a bit with tokio in the past and is more familiar with that, but he is interested to learn something how things work in async-std.

 One of the goals is to switch from a WebSocket implementation using raw TCP sockets to one managed behind an HTTP server library, so both HTTP and WebSocket commands can be forwarded to a transport-agnostic RPC server.
-He finds an HTTP server that's similar to one he's used to using with the other async framework, and a WebSocket middleware library that goes with it.
+He finds the HTTP server tide and it seems fairly similar to warp, which he was using with tokio.
+He also finds the WebSocket middleware library *foobar* that goes with it.

 However, as he's working, Alan encounters a situation where the socket needs to be written to within an async thread, and the traits just aren't working.
 He wants to split the stream into a sender and receiver: